kieranbing/Digi-Hist_Week-6/notes.md

 After changing all of the dates to excel format I created a new column to hold the month the entry was written in.
 I then created a new table with each of the months to gather and analyse data on a month by month bases.
 I used a sum formula to add up the wordcount for each moth in it respective cell.
 I then wanted to know which months Orwell wrote most frequently, so I needed to know how many times he wrote a month as well as how often.
 I ended up manually counting the number of entries in each month after having some trouble using a counting formula.
 I noticed that the month of August had the most entries by far, yet not the most words.
 I then went to each date and subtracted the previous date to get the number of days between entries.
 I hope getting an average of this will give me insight into the frequency of Orwell’s journaling.

 I realized that an average of time between diary entries wouldn’t provide any more information than the number of entries per month did as average time between entries is equal to number of entries over days in the month.

+I also plugged the data into Voyant to see if there was any interesting trends in the writing.
+Sadly there wasn’t a link between government and propaganda or anything like that, which is what I was hopping for.
+The most popular word was India, which shows the subject that Orwell was most often writing about.
+The word cloud also showed that atrocities was a common word, showing that Orwell was thinking about these a lot.
+I’m sure I could do more if I put it into Ant, but I don’t have time in the scale of this project.

 ### Presentation and Conclusion
 I turned the data into a table combining the wordcount and number of entries.
 It shows that on months with lots of entries, Orwell wrote little, and vice versa.
 Perhaps because there was so much going on he needed to write updated but didn’t have the time to go into detail.